 Breast Implant Revision

 Breast implant surgery is the most common cosmetic surgery procedure performed worldwide.
-While the vast majority of women after their breast augmentation surgery have an excellent outcome with long lasting results, some are unfortunate and require a breast implant revision.
-Some of these patient may require revision procedure after many years of enjoying the benefits of having breast implants, while for some this may occur soon after their procedure because they have suffered an early complication or are unhappy with their results.
+While the vast majority of women after their breast augmentation surgery have an excellent outcome with long-lasting results, some patients are unfortunate and require a breast implant revision.
+Some may require revision procedure after many years of enjoying the benefits of having breast implants, while for some this may occur soon after their procedure because they have suffered an early complication or are unhappy with their results.

-A breast implant revision surgery involves removal and/or replacement of saline the silicone breast implants with a modern cohesive breast implant in a new breast pocket.
-It can be performed to change the size or shape of your implants and to correct any complications that has arisen from your primary breast augmentation.
-With the goal is to restore a youthful breast contour and appearance.
+A breast implant revision surgery can involve removal and/or replacement of the breast implants with a modern cohesive breast implant in a new breast pocket.
+It can be performed to change the size or shape of your implants and to correct any complications that have arisen from your primary breast augmentation.
+The goal is to restore a youthful breast contour and appearance.
 It is important to highlight that breast implant revision surgery is much more complicated than the initial breast augmentation surgery and needs to be carefully performed by an experienced plastic surgeon.

 While modern breast implants all have a lifetime warranty from the manufacturer’s, it is expected that they will fail at some stage and so most women who have breast implants will require a revision procedure after 10-20 years.
 Aside from this, a lot of the problems that we see with women seeking breast implant revision surgery could have been avoided by careful selection of the breast implant and the experience of the surgeon performing the procedure.